 If you have been involved in an accident or a personal injury claim, you’ve probably heard the terms “negligence” and “gross negligence.”
 What you may not have heard is what those terms actually mean, how they differ from one another, and the impact each can have on your case.
+Don’t worry, we are here to answer the question, “what is ordinary vs. gross negligence?” with simple examples of what each requires and how the difference affects settlements.

 Ordinary negligence, typically referred to just as negligence, is the failure to use the level of care and caution that an ordinary person would have exercised under similar circumstances.
 If a person fails to behave in a reasonable manner and their actions or lack of precautions cause someone else harm, then they could be considered negligent.